Château de Saint-Cloud

 The château de Saint-Cloud (/fr/) was a château in France, built on a site overlooking the Seine at Saint-Cloud in Hauts-de-Seine, about 5 km west of Paris.
-The gardens survive, and the estate is now known as the Parc de Saint-Cloud.
+The gardens survive, and the estate is now known as the parc de Saint-Cloud.

-The château was expanded by Philippe I, Duke of Orléans in the 17th century and by Marie Antoinette, Queen of France and Navarre in the decade of 1780.
-In the 19th century it was used by Napoleon Bonaparte, by the royal family during the Bourbon Restoration, by Louis Philippe d'Orléans, and by Napoleon III.
-The palace was burned down in 1870 during the Franco-Prussian War and its walls were demolished in 1891.
+The château was expanded by Philippe I, Duke of Orléans, in the 17th century and by Marie-Antoinette, Queen of France and Navarre, in the 1780s.
+In the 19th century it was used by Napoleon Bonaparte, the royal family during the Bourbon Restoration, Louis-Philippe d'Orléans, and Napoleon III.
+The palace burned down in 1870 during the Franco-Prussian War, and its ruins were demolished in 1891.

 History

 Hôtel d'Aulnay

-The Hôtel d'Aulnay on the site was expanded into a château in the 16th century by the Gondi banking family.
+The hôtel (a sort of mansion) d'Aulnay on the site was expanded into a château in the 16th century by the Gondi banking family.
 The Gondis stemmed from a family of Florentine bankers established at Lyon in the first years of the 16th century, who had arrived at the court of France in 1543 in the train of Catherine de' Medici.
-In the 1570s, the Queen offered Jérôme de Gondi a dwelling at Saint-Cloud, the Hôtel d'Aulnay, which became the nucleus of the château with a right-angled wing that looked out on a terrace.
+In the 1570s, the Queen offered Jérôme de Gondi a dwelling at Saint-Cloud, the hôtel d'Aulnay, which became the nucleus of the château with a right-angled wing that looked out on a terrace.

 The main front faced south, with a wing that terminated in a pavilion affording a handsome view over the Seine river.
 Henry III of France installed himself in this house in order to conduct the siege of Paris during the Wars of Religion.
-In 1589 he was assassinated there by the monk Jacques Clément.
+In 1589, he was assassinated there by the monk Jacques Clément.